thesadru/genshin.py/README.md

 * Supports the majority of the popular endpoints.
 * Cleanly integrates with frameworks like FastAPI out of the box.

+> Note: This library is a successor to [genshinstats](https://github.com/thesadru/genshinstats) - an unofficial wrapper for the Genshin Impact api.
+Genshin.py aims to be a super-powered

 ## Requirements
 - Python 3.8+
 - aiohttp